-This is not a reporting period for this target.
-As indicated in Canfor's Sustainable Forest Management Plan 2012, Revised November 2015, the target will be assessed at year 5.
+The percent of pioneer, young, and old forest is trending towards the 10 year levels forecasted in the FMP PFMS by Natural Region.
 The numbers shown in Table 5 will be summarized annually as a method to monitor that Canfor is trending towards the 10 year forecasted target.